-- (a) the person is likely to be out of the Island during the hours of polling; or - (b) the person has commitments, or a disability, that will prevent him from attending personally at a polling station on polling day.
+- (a) the person is likely to be out of Jersey during the hours of polling; or - (b) the person has commitments, or a disability, that will prevent him or her from attending personally at a polling station on polling day.

-Advertising postal and pre-poll voting
+39 Advertising postal and pre-poll voting

-(1) Once a public election has been ordered (not being an election of a Centenier), the Judicial Greffier shall have published in the

-Jersey Gazette on two different days a notice that a person entitled under Article 38 may register for postal voting.

-- (2) If a poll becomes necessary in any public election (whether or not an election of a Centenier), the Judicial Greffier shall have published in the Jersey Gazette on two different days a notice that a person entitled under Article 38 may apply to register for postal voting or cast a pre-poll vote in person. - (3) The latter notice shall - - (a) require that the application state the grounds for the entitlement under Article 38; - (b) specify a closing time for applications for the inclusion of a name on the register of postal and pre-poll voters; and - (c) specify the place and hours for pre-poll voting in person, and a final closing time for applications so to vote. - (4) A person entitled under Article 38 may then - - (a) apply for his name to be included on the register of postal and pre-poll voters; or - (b) apply in person at the Judicial Greffe to cast a pre-poll vote there and then. - (5) An application is not properly made under paragraph (4) if it is not made in accordance with the terms specified in the notice and before the closing time specified in the notice.
+- (1) Once a public election has been ordered (not being an election of a Centenier or Procureur du Bien Public), the Judicial Greffier shall have published in the Jersey Gazette on 2 different days a notice that a person entitled under Article 38 may register for postal voting.16 - (2) If a poll becomes necessary in any public election (whether or not an election to which paragraph (1) applies), the Judicial Greffier shall have published in the Jersey Gazette on 2 different days a notice that a person entitled under Article 38 may apply to register for postal voting or cast a pre-poll vote in person.17 - (3) The latter notice shall - (a) require that the application state the grounds for the entitlement under Article 38;

+- (b) specify a closing time for applications for the inclusion of a name on the register of postal and pre-poll voters; and - (c) specify the place and hours for pre-poll voting in person, and a final closing time for applications so to vote. - (4) A person entitled under Article 38 may then - (a) apply for his or her name to be included on the register of postal and pre-poll voters; or - (b) apply in person at the Judicial Greffe to cast a pre-poll vote there and then. - (5) An application is not properly made under paragraph (4) if it is not made in accordance with the terms specified in the notice and before the closing time specified in the notice.

-Register of postal and pre-poll voters
+40 Register of postal and pre-poll voters

-(1) For the purposes of this Law, the Judicial Greffier shall, in respect of each public election where a poll is to be held, establish a register of postal and pre-poll voters, which may, but need not, be in electronic form.

-- (2) The register shall be divided into parts, one for each electoral district where a poll is to be held. - (3) When the Judicial Greffier receives an application that is properly made under Article 39(4), he shall, if he is satisfied that the applicant is entitled to vote - - (a) enter the name and address of that person, together with his electoral number, in the part of the register of postal and pre-poll voters for the electoral district in which he is so entitled; and - (b) against that entry, enter a letter allocated (by the Judicial Greffier himself) for that electoral district. - (4) Once the closing time specified under Article 39(3)(b) has passed, the Judicial Greffier shall enter in the register of postal and prepoll voters in respect of each electoral district the number of voters on that register for that district. - (5) The Judicial Greffier shall forward a printed copy of the appropriate part of this register to the Autorisé of each electoral district where a poll is to be held. - (6) A person whose name is entered in the register of postal and pre-poll voters in respect of an election is disqualified from voting in person at the election except at the Judicial Greffe.
+- (1) For the purposes of this Law, the Judicial Greffier shall, in respect of each public election where a poll is to be held, establish a register of postal and pre-poll voters, which may, but need not, be in electronic form. - (2) The register shall be divided into parts, one for each electoral district where a poll is to be held. - (3) When the Judicial Greffier receives an application that is properly made under Article 39(4), the Judicial Greffier shall, if satisfied that the applicant is entitled to vote - (a) enter the name and address of that person, together with his or her electoral number, in the part of the register of postal and pre-poll voters for the electoral district in which he or she is so entitled; and - (b) against that entry, enter a letter allocated (by the Judicial Greffier) for that electoral district. - (4) Once the closing time specified under Article 39(3)(b) has passed, the Judicial Greffier shall enter in the register of postal and pre-poll voters in respect of each electoral district the number of voters on that register for that district. - (5) The Judicial Greffier shall forward a printed copy of the appropriate part of this register to the Autorisé of each electoral district where a poll is to be held. - (6) A person whose name is entered in the register of postal and pre-poll voters in respect of an election is disqualified from voting in person at the election except at the Judicial Greffe.

-Name accidentally omitted from electoral register
+41 Name accidentally omitted from electoral register